-With the pastors present, I express to you the deep gratitude of so many for your continued service to souls.
-The word "continued" is used to signify that your participation in the life of the Archdiocese in so many ways and your prayers are still necessary and important parts of the ways in which you provide a valued assistance in support of the mission of the Church.
+With them, I express to you the deep gratitude of so many for your continued service to souls.
+The word "continued" is used to signify that your prayers are still a necessary and important part of the way in which you provide a valued assistance in support of the mission of the Church.